precipice/Dragon-s-Breath/README.md

 A MacOS menu bar notifier for
 [Dragon Go Server](http://www.dragongoserver.net/).

+## Features ##

+* Shows a visible indicator when you have moves to make.
+* Keeps track of which games you've looked at, and turns off the indicator once you've looked at all of those awaiting moves (until a new move is needed).
+* Lets you jump directly to the game page for a waiting move.
+* Refreshes automatically every five minutes (rather than once an hour, which is the delay for DGS email notifications), or whenever you ask for a refresh.
+* Checks for new moves as soon as your computer wakes from sleep.
+* Provides shortcuts to other commonly-visited DGS pages.

 ## Status ##

 The app is now fully functional, other than setting your password.
 If you want